jrkt/gostruct/README.md

 	return res, err
 }

-//Deletes record from database func (user *UserObj) Delete() (sql.Result, error) {
+//Delete does just that.
+It removes that record from the database based on the primary key. func (user *UserObj) Delete() (sql.Result, error) {
 	return Exec("DELETE FROM User WHERE id = ?", user.Id)
 }

-//Returns a single object as pointer func ReadById(id int) (*UserObj, error) {
+//ReadById returns a pointer to a(n) UserObj func ReadById(id int) (*UserObj, error) {
 	return ReadOneByQuery("SELECT * FROM User WHERE id = ?", id)
 }

-//Returns all records in the table func ReadAll(order string) ([]*UserObj, error) {
+//ReadAll returns all records in the User table func ReadAll(order string) ([]*UserObj, error) {
 	query := "SELECT * FROM User"
 	if order != "" {